top of page

 Skill Delay

 As infants and toddlers develop and age, they achieve certain gross motor skills or milestones.
 These motor skills involve the large muscles of the body and help the child move around and perform everyday functions such as sitting, standing, walking, and running.
+With gross motor delay, children are not quite demonstrating the age appropriate milestones.
+Physiotherapy can provide treatment to help the emergence of motor skills and increase your child’s activity and participation.

 Meet Your Specialists